saurabhjangra01/real_estate_management_app/docs/README.md

 -   **6.Styling:**

     -   **CSS:** Provides basic styling for the modal and home cards to ensure a user-friendly interface.

+- Run **npm start** to run the frontend application

 ## 3. Backend API development on Node